Rustic Roots rotates a display of various art from some amazing local people!

 Richmond, Vermont acrylic painter

-Oil paintings with incredible texture from in and around Shelburne Farms, where Mathew is also employed as a cook at the Inn.
+Oil paintings with incredible texture from in and around Shelburne Farms.

 Amalia Elena Veralli